himanshuahlawat31/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Install_the_App.md

 implementation for your company, City Power & Light.
 You need to install the Customer Service application in your environment.

-Exercise 1 – Install Dynamics 365 Customer Service Hub
+Exercise 1 – Access Dynamics 365 Customer Service Hub
 ------------------------------------------------------

 In this exercise, you will install the Dynamics 365 Customer Service Application